Autoparallel/site/content/longform/holy_trinity/tensor.md

 We'll also see why vectors are inherently nice, and we'll visit the notion of a *tensor* along the way.
 The concept of tensor seems to be one that I get many questions about, so my hope here is we can do some mental yoga prior to defining this concept only for the tensor to emerge as something clear, albeit tersely defined.

+From the freest extension of tensors, you can pick rules to eliminate or condense these dense representations into specialized types that achieve efficiency over generality for given applications.

 ## tensor product type
 Next, we want to define a multiplicative operation on vector spaces which will descend to a *multiplication* operation on the vector-like objects we are building.
 For us, this will be the *tensor* product of vector spaces.